-Health and wellness education programs
+🔮 Health and wellness education programs

 Clover Health members can join the Fitness Program Membership through our partner, SilverSneakers®.
-Members can participate in activities including recreational swimming, aerobics, and individualized fitness programs.
+Members can participate in activities including recreational swimming, aerobics, and individualized \$0 copay for SilverSneakers® membership.

+Services that are covered for you What you must pay when you get these services fitness programs.
 There is no visit or use fee for basic membership when you visit a SilverSneakers facility.
 Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-502-0836 (TTY/TDD: 711) Monday-Friday, 8am-8pm ET.

-\$0 copay for SilverSneakers® membership.

-Hearing services

-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-- Hearing Exam: 1 routine hearing exam every year - Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+Hearing services IN NETWORK Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Hearing exams: \$0 copay for each Medicare-covered diagnostic hearing exam.
+Hearing Exam: 1 routine hearing exam every year \$0 copay for 1 routine hearing exam every year. • Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year).
+You should see a TruHearing provider for the routine exam. • Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various Hearing aids: styles and colors.
 You should see a TruHearing provider to use this benefit.
-Call 1-855-205-5570 to per ear per year). schedule an appointment (for TTY/TDD, dial 711). - TruHearing hearing aid purchases include: - First year of follow-up provider visits from date of hearing aid purchase - 60-day trial period - 3-year extended warranty - 80 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Additional cost for optional hearing aid rechargeability - Costs associated with loss & damage warranty claims
+Call 1-855-205-5570 to Up to 2 hearing aids per year (one per ear per year). schedule an appointment (for TTY/TDD, dial 711).
+TruHearing hearing aid purchases include: First year of follow-up provider visits from date of \$699 copayment per aid for Advanced Aids through a TruHearing provider. hearing aid purchase - 60-day trial period - 3-year extended warranty \$999 copayment per aid for Premium Aids through a TruHearing provider.
+80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the An additional \$50 per Premium aid for rechargeable style options. following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased OUT OF NETWORK Hearing exams: \$0 copay for each Medicare-covered diagnostic hearing exam. \$0 copay for 1 routine hearing exam every year. - Additional cost for optional hearing aid Hearing aids: rechargeability - Costs associated with loss & damage warranty claims Up to 2 hearing aids per year (one per ear per year). \$999 copayment per aid.